Kazakuri/commission.tenka.dev/content/artwork/2020-04-06-coyomin/index.md

 This commission from Coyomin was a very spur-of-the-moment request, another artist I follow on Twitter retweeted their Tweet about looking for Skeb requests and I discovered them and immediately requested something.

-By this point I've been able to experience Tenka being drawn in so many different styles but getting to see a new one still is an incredible experience for me.
-Despite being in such a suggestive outfit in such a suggestive pose, Tenka still manages to look absolutely adorable and I keep going back to look at that smile again and again.
+By this point I've been able to experience Tenka being drawn in so many styles, but getting to see another new style of Tenka is still an incredible experience for me.
+Despite being in such a suggestive outfit in such a suggestive pose, Tenka still looks adorable and I keep going back to look at that smile again and again.

 {% request() %}
 Coyomin-san, hello!